andriusstank/downhill/intro/part1.md

 ## Gradient descent

-Having established the rule of no mixing of variables and gradients, we see that gradient descent is outright violation of this rule:
+Having established the rule of no mixing of variables and gradients, we see that gradient descent is in outright violation of this rule:
 $$\mathbf{a}_{n+1} = \mathbf{a}_n-\gamma\nabla F(\mathbf{a}_n)$$

 We need a _metric tensor_ to relate gradients and variables.
 It's not